application-research/estuary-docs/documentation/tutorial-listing-your-files.md

 > [https://dweb.link/ipfs/QmTMBh4bCQFgzr1fTCjVb5pRBUe7v9673HTLZWh77sUHUx](https://dweb.link/ipfs/QmTMBh4bCQFgzr1fTCjVb5pRBUe7v9673HTLZWh77sUHUx)

-## You finished the tutorial
+### You are done

-You put data on the Filecoin Network and you can get a list of the data that will be replicated across Filecoin miners.
+You have successfuly put data on the Filecoin Network and you can get a list of the data that will be replicated across Filecoin miners.
 Check out the rest of our API documentation to learn what else you can do with your API key.

 Let us know if you have any [questions](https://docs.estuary.tech/feedback)!